CassandraMzola/CassandraMzola/README.md

 ---

 ## 🧠 What I Do
-I combine SQL, Python, R, Power BI to to analyze datasets, create dashboards, and tell stories that help organizations make better decisions, whether in sustainability, operations, marketing or finance.
+I combine **SQL, Python, R, Power BI and Excel** to to analyze datasets, create dashboards, and tell stories that help organizations make better decisions, whether in sustainability, operations, marketing or finance.

-I use **SQL, Python, R, Power BI, Excel, and data science techniques** to analyze climate, water, and sustainability data — turning complex datasets into **clear, decision-ready insights**.

 ---

 ## 🔧 Skills Snapshot